- Dathan Paterno, Clinical Director: 847-401-4608

 Pascale Burns, MA, LCPC

-Pascale Burns is a Licensed Professional Counselor with over 12 years of clinical experience.
+Pascale Burns is a Licensed Clinical Professional Counselor with over 12 years of clinical experience.
 She obtained her Bachelor’s Degree in Learning Disabilities from Northwestern University and her Master’s Degree in Clinical Psychology from the Illinois School of Professional Psychology.
 She works primarily with adolescents and adults.